owlto-finance/owlto-sdk/README.md

 For example, if you bridge USDC from Base to Scroll for the first time, it will return two transactions in the txs field.

-1. `txs.approveBody`, lets you to approve Owlto smart contract .(null will be generated if the spending cap is enough)
+1. `txs.approveBody`, approve to Owlto smart contract.(will be null if the allowance is enough)

-2. `txs.transferBody`, transfer amount of the USDC token to be bridged.
+2. `txs.transferBody`, transfer the USDC token to Owlto smart contract on Base chain.

 The transactions are in ETH JSON format and are ready to be sent by library like "Ethers".